Academic Policies & Instruction Modes

-What spaces on campus will be available to me for quiet study or online class participation?
+What spaces on campus are available to me for quiet study or online class participation?

-Students will find more rooms available and new functionalities in the Book a Study Space app for the spring semester.
+More rooms and new functionalities are available in the Book a Study Space app for the spring semester.
 Students who are registered as being in Ithaca and are compliant with surveillance testing requirements have access to academic spaces such as libraries, studios, labs, and study rooms.
 You can reserve space in rooms designated for studying through the “Book a Study Space” feature, available in Cornell Chatter (website and app).
 Learn how to use the feature to reserve a quiet space for reading, writing, listening; an interactive space to use Zoom or other videoconferencing; or a small group space.
 The colleges, schools, and libraries set the hours and monitor use of the spaces.
 Each space has a cleaning station, and Cornell’s custodial staff clean the spaces once a day.

 Students in the Ithaca area have access to no-reservation Zoom lounges from which they can participate in online courses using noise-cancelling headphones (available in the Campus Store).
 The list of Zoom lounges located across campus will be posted at Study Space at Cornell.

 How have classrooms, studios, and labs been modified to ensure physical distancing?

 Classrooms, teaching labs, studios, and other academic use spaces have been de-densified according to New York state and Tompkins County Health Department guidelines.
 In classrooms, students have assigned seats that are at least six feet apart, and to every extent possible, faculty remain further than six feet from the first row of students.
 Both instructors and students are required to wear face coverings in class.
 In labs and maker spaces where the norm is for students to move around the room as they interact with equipment, modified workflows and protocols are in place to facilitate physical distancing.